ybhargava-reddy/SCT_WD_1/README.md

-Task 1 completed for SkillCrafte Technology
+Task 1 completed for SkillCraft Technology